aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/save-files/_index.md

 ## **Different Ways to Save Files**

 Aspose.Cells provides the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) which represents a Microsoft Excel file and provides the properties and methods necessary to work with Excel files.
-The [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class provides the [**save**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat) method used to save Excel files.
-The [**save**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat) method has many overloads that are used to save files in different ways.
+The [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class provides the [**Workbook.save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method used to save Excel files.
+The [**Workbook.save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method has many overloads that are used to save files in different ways.

 The file format that the file is saved to is decided by the [**SaveFormat**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration